pasqualerossi/42-Piscine/README.md

 # 42-Adelaide
-I was part of the 1st ever piscine at 42 Adelaide between June - July of 2021. </br>
+I was part of the 1st ever piscine at 42 Adelaide between June - July of 2021 📆 </br>

 What the piscine teaches you is the following:

 - Vim or Visual Studio Code (depending on which one you use)
-- iTerm/Terminal
+- iTerm
 - C Language Programming
 - Shell Commands
 - Git
 - GitHub
 - Use an iMac well =)
 - Discord
+- Nuclino
+- Stack Overflow

-and much more.
+and much more...

 # Feeling Stuck?